 - I may add images into your article.

-- The images look professional and are of a similar style to those I’ve used in other blog posts.
+- The images are well-lit and in-focus, and are of a similar style to those I’ve used in other blog posts.

 - The image is your own, original photo, artwork, etc. or you otherwise own the rights/license to use the image and, more importantly, own a license that allows ME to use it as well.

 When you submit images with your article, I may ask you to provide proof of the above.

-Please do not, under any circumstances, submit an article that is already published somewhere else.
+Please do not submit an article that is already published somewhere else.
 Your article should be original and unique–written specifically and only for The Guitar Answer Guy blog.
 It can not exist somewhere else on the Internet or in print.
 Likewise, after I have published your article on my blog, you can not publish it anywhere else.
-Doing so will cause Google to penalize us both for duplicate content.
+However…

 I’m not a control freak, but don’t be offended if we go through 1-2 rounds of revisions, especially when it comes to the title of the post.

 After your final article is submitted, I may make last-minute corrections if I happen to see a punctuation or spelling error.
-This is simply because it’s easier for me to just do it on-the-spot rather than asking you resubmit the article every time.
+This is simply because it’s easier for me to just do it on-the-spot rather than asking you to resubmit the article every time.
 I will never make major changes to the article.
 If major changes are needed, I’ll let you now and leave that up to you.